logicmonitor/lm-cloud-resource-inventory/README.md

 The scripts provided are shell scripts that LogicMonitor recommends executing at the cloud provider CLI.

-For interested parties, a PowerShell version of the script(s) (might also be?
-TBD!) available.

 #### *Where should I execute these scripts in order to successfully collect data?*

 In order to minimize setup requirements, and for purposes of expediency, LogicMonitor recommends execution of the scripts in the relevant cloud provider CLI.